-Days 7 & 8: Grand Canyon, The North Rim
+Days 7 & 8: Grand Canyon National Park—North Rim

 The Grand Canyon is one of America’s most iconic national parks.
 Its fame exists for good reason, and no photographer of the West should miss a chance to capture the image of its mile-deep chasm in the glow of sunset.
 The Grand Canyon's popularity can mean many visitors, too, so we avoid the crowds by traveling to the less-visited but no less spectacular North Rim.
 We have plenty of time to explore, walk along the rim, and shoot photos of one of the earth’s most spectacular natural landscapes, watching it change as the light shifts throughout the day.
 Stay near the rim in the pine forest at the venerable Grand Canyon Lodge, a classic national park hotel with limestone walls and heavy timbers that complement the rustic beauty of the North Rim.
 For those who are interested, a favorite traveler’s adventure is available: an optional mule ride into the canyon.